-Agency Contact: Roger Sagerman, Chief Law Enforcement Law Division, Department of Homeland Security, Bureau of Immigration and Customs Enforcement, Law Enforcement Division, 425 I Street NW., Suite 6100, Washington, DC 20536
+Agency Contact: Walter LeRoy, Chief, Detention Standards Compliance Unit, Department of Homeland Security, U.S. Immigration and Customs Enforcement, 801 I Street NW., Washington, DC

-1335.
+1242.
 CHANGES IN REGISTRATION POLICIES AND MONITORING OF CERTAIN NONIMMIGRANTS

-Priority: Substantive, Nonsignificant Legal Authority: 8 USC 1184; 8 USC 1185; 8 USC 1302; 8 USC 1303; 8 USC 1305
+Legal Authority: 8 USC 1184; 8 USC 1185; 8 USC 1302; 8 USC 1303; 8 USC

 Abstract: This rule amends DHS regulations for the registration and monitoring of certain nonimmigrant aliens.
-This rule amends existing regulations by suspending the 30-day and annual re-registration requirements for aliens who are subject to the National Security Entry-Exit Registration System (NSEERS) Registration.
+This rule amends existing regulations by suspending the 30-day and annual re-registration requirements for aliens who are subject to the National Security Entry-Exit Registration System (NSEERS) registration.
 Instead of requiring all aliens subject to NSEERS to appear for 30-day and/or annual registration interviews, DHS will utilize a more tailored system in which it will notify individual aliens of future registration requirements.
 This rule also eliminates the requirement for those nonimmigrant aliens subject to special registration who are also enrolled in the Student and Exchange Visitor Information System (SEVIS) to separately notify DHS of changes in educational institutions and addresses.
 Additionally, this rule clarifies how nonimmigrant aliens may apply for relief from special registration requirements and clarifies that certain alien crewmen are not subject to the departure requirements.
 Finally, certain conforming amendments have been made to existing regulations to reflect that the former Immigration and Naturalization Service has been abolished and its functions transferred from the Department of Justice to DHS, under the Homeland Security Act of 2002 (HSA), Public Law 107-296.

 Action Date FR Cite

 Interim Final Rule 12/02/03 68 FR 67578

-Interim Final Rule 02/02/04
+Interim Final Rule Comment Period End 02/02/04

-Comment Period

-End

-Final Action 12/00/06
+Final Action To Be Determined

-Regulatory Flexib ility Analy /sis

-Government Levels Affected: None Additional Information: ICE No. 2301-
+Additional Information: ICE No. 2301-

-Agency Contact: Michael P. Carney, Department of Homeland Security, Bureau of Immigration and Customs Enforcement, 425 I Street NW., Washington, DC 20536
+Agency Contact: Bart J. Cahill, Department of Homeland Security, U.S. Immigration and Customs Enforcement, 425 I Street NW., Washington, DC